 In addition to being a passionate conductor, Mo Andrizzi is a dedicated educator.
-He has worked since 2013 as the Conductor and Head of the Orchestral Program at the prestigious Chicago College of Performing Arts at Roosevelt University, and as the Music Director of the McHenry County Youth Orchestras.
+He has worked since 2013 as the Conductor and Head of the Orchestral Program at the prestigious Chicago College of Performing Arts at Roosevelt University, where he has helped in the development of a top-rated Orchestral Studies program.
 Mo Andrizzi is very passionate about his work with young musicians and has often collaborated with international young artist programs, including the Ryan Opera Center, the Mediterranean Opera Studio and Festival, and the Chicago Opera Theater Young Artist Program.
 In addition, he has guest conducted in various university music programs, such as at the Jacobs School of Music at Indiana University, the Bienen School of Music at Northwestern University and the DePaul University, and taught conducting masterclasses in some of the best Schools of Music in the US, including the Cleveland Institute of Music .
 Mo Andrizzi has also conducted many All-State, Honors, and Youth Orchestras sharing his passion for the musical arts with young musicians from around the country.
 Finally, Mo Andrizzi has collaborated with several orchestras to create and lead their Family, Education, and Holiday programs, ultimately creating a special relationship with the Chicago Philharmonic and conducting the orchestra’s outreach and side-by-side programs for several years.

 Mo.
 Andrizzi is a recipient of the Illinois Council of Orchestras' 2021 Conductor of the Year Award (college/university), Honorable Mention Award at the International Competition for Conductors of Contemporary Music “4X4 Prize,” and a winner of the “P. Barrasso” International Competition for Chamber Music.
 Previous positions include Music Director and Conductor of the Cervantes Orchestra of Chicago, an orchestra dedicated to the divulgation of Hispanic and Spanish Classical music.
 He also served as assistant conductor of Maestros Andrew Davis and James Conlon.